zoltanctoth/ceu-cloud-class/spark_overview.md

     - That's what Apache Spark was built for

 > Apache Spark is a unified computing engine and a set of libraries for parallel data processing on computer clusters that supports programming languages like R, Python, Java and Scala and libraries ranging from SQL to streaming and machine learning and runs everywhere from a laptop to a cluster of thousands of servers making it easy to scale up to big data processing or incredibly large scale.

-  - **Unified:** Spark is designed to support a wide range of data analytics tasks over the same computing engine and with a consistent set of APIs as real world data analytics tasks tend to combine many different processing types and libraries

-  - **Consistent Composable APIs:** you can use them to build an application out of smaller pieces or out of existing libraries.
-It also makes it easy for you to write your own analytics libraries on top.
-Spark's APIs are also designed to enable high performance by optimizing across the different libraries and functions composed together in a user program.
-#Example_1: if you load data using SQL query and then evaluate a machine learning model over it using Spark's ML library, the engine can combine these steps into a one scan over the data.
-Thus, the combination of general APIs and high-performance execution, no matter how you combine them, makes Spark a powerful platform for interactive, and production applications.
-#Example_2: Web developers benefit from unified frameworks such as Node.js or Django

-  - **Computing Engine:**  Spark handles loading data from storage systems and performing computation on it, not being a permanent storage as the end itself.
-You can use Spark with a wide variety of storage systems such as Azure Storage and Amazon S3, distributed file systems such as Apache Hadoop, key-value stores such as Apache Cassandra and message buses such as Apache Kafka.
-However, Spark does not store data long-term itself.

-  - **Libraries:** builds on Spark's design as a unified engine to provide a unified API for common data analysis tasks.
-Spark supports standard libraries and external libraries.
-Spark includes libraries for SQL, and structured data SparkSQL, machine learning (MLlib), stream processing (Spark Streaming and the newer Structured Streaming), and graph analytics (GraphX).
-Beyond these libraries there are a hundreds of open source external libraries. (spark-packages.org)

-  - **Parallel Processing:** processing of program instructions by dividing them among multiple processors with the objective of running a program in less time.

 ### Launching Spark